-- Electrolyte imbalances that can lead to irregular heartbeats and possibly heart failure and death.
-Electrolyte imbalance is caused by dehydration and loss of potassium and sodium from the body as a result of purging behaviors.
+- Electrolyte imbalances, caused by dehydration and loss of potassium and sodium from the body as a result of purging behaviors, can lead to irregular heartbeats and possibly heart failure and death.

 - Inflammation and possible rupture of the esophagus from frequent vomiting.

 - Tooth decay and staining from stomach acids released during frequent vomiting.

 - Chronic irregular bowel movements and constipation as a result of laxative abuse.